6 Essential Parts of a Solid Content Curation Strategy11 min read

 NextDraft and The Browser deal with curating fascinating global news articles you’ve probably missed.
 Here, humans are the algorithms.
 NextDraft summarizes in a short paragraph, while The Browser includes the word count.

 Robinhood Snacks is a financial news and stocks newsletter that shouldn’t be missed.
-They have a super unique way of curating and rewriting the most important updates.
+They have a super unique way of curating and wording the most important updates.

 4. Use a blend of automated tools and manual content curation

 When building a strategy, content curation tools will quickly become your new best friends.
-They make finding content to curate a breeze.
+Because they make finding content to curate a breeze.
 But some tools will be better suited to your goals than others.

 For example, if it’s social media content you’re curating for – Quuu works with Facebook, Twitter, and LinkedIn.
 If you want to publish curated topic pages on your website, Scoop.it might be a better fit.